 Students can elect to go through the Homeopathic Practitioner Program more slowly than the usual three years.
 The Slow Track option allows students to complete the program in as long as 4 1/2 years.

 Students can also elect to non-matriculate in the program.
 Non-matriculation allows students to take courses in the program without enrolling or completing the program.
 Non-matriculating students must meet all prerequisites for courses they enroll in and some courses may not be eligible for non-matriculation.
-Contact the Admissions for further information.
-A student may take up to a maximum of 18 quarter-credits as a non-matriculating student in the AMCH at PIHMA Homeopathic Practitioner Program.
+A maximum number of credit hours may apply.
+Contact Admissions for further information.

 The Homeopathic Practitioner Program has more than 25 faculty members teaching in the program.
-The Program Director is Carli Auer, CCH.
+The Homeopathic Program Chair is Martha Aubey, CCH.

 Licensure, Accreditation and Certification

-This program is licensed through the Arizona State Board of Private Postsecondary Education, since 2000.
+This program was first licensed through the Arizona State Board of Private Postsecondary Education in 2000.

 Effective in January 2018, the Council for Homeopathic Certification (the national homeopathic certifying body) has created the following policy: